Floydlang/floyd/docs/floyd_studio.md

 # COMPONENT PLAYGROUND

 Here you work on or several Floyd Speak functions.
 You edit the code, add some documentation.
 You add your tests and make some examples.
-You can step through the code, show values as visual graphs etc.
+You can step through the code, show values as visual graphs and so on.

 ![](floyd_studio_component.png)